Antwerp Travel Guide

 Antwerp, a busy pocket-sized metropolis, has something for everyone.
 The city is an inspiring source of culture with impressive architecture and magnificent museums and churches.
 Thanks to artists such as Rubens, Van Dyck, and Jordaens, Antwerp put itself on the art map, as one of Europe’s leading art centers.
-Europe’s largest harbour, caters to every needs – from upscale fashionistas to foodies and clubbers.
+Europe’s largest harbour, caters to every needs, from upscale fashionistas to foodies and clubbers.
 It is renounced as the diamond capital of the world.

-Best Time to visit
+Best Time to visit Antwerp

 June to September, Antwerp is usually packed, with hotel prices rocketing.
-If you do not mind rain and wind, then autumn and early Spring can also be a good choice, as hotels offer good deals and there is room abundance.
-Winters are chilly, but with plenty of indoor activities and great hotel prices.
+If you do not mind rain and wind, then autumn and early Spring can be a good choice, as hotels offer good deals and there is room abundance.
+Winters are chilly, but with great hotel prices.

-Traveling to Antwerp
+Things to do in Antwerp

-Antwerp Tours & Activities
+Top Tours & Activities